DIVING HOLIDAYS IN THE MALDIVES

 DIVING SEASONS IN THE MALDIVES

 The following is written in broad terms as forecasting seasonality in the Maldives is not an exact science.
+Average visibility can vary between 15 to 40m, by their nature many of the great sites have reduced viz due to waters flowing out of the atolls' interior.
 Throughout the Maldives there are, broadly speaking, two seasons:

 TRAVEL HEALTH FOR THE MALDIVES